 Yes, humans take a lot of their anatomical advancements for granted, but when it comes to heads, brains, nervous tissue and the ability to experience the world, humans are far from unique.
 Have you ever noticed that so many animals have similar cranial arrangements?
 With nervous tissue gathered in one place, usually in close conjunction to the sensory organs?
 There are millions of different species of incredible diversity on the planet, yet the organization of the head seems to be something that evolution clings to.
 The reason for this apparent uniformity is called cephalization.

-What is Cephalization?
+What Is Cephalization?

 To put it simply, cephalization means having a head, which the vast majority of living animal species have, with some rare exceptions, such as starfish and jellyfish.
 The organization of the “head” across so many millions of species is something to note in the long story of evolution on our planet.
 That being said, the term “head” is a bit limiting, and the idea of cephalization is more concerned with nervous tissues and sense organs.

 Essentially, cephalization is the organization and concentration of nervous tissue and sensory organs in the anterior part of the body.
 The close proximity of sensory organs to the nervous tissue, which may include more rudimentary ganglia or fully developed brains, is essential for intelligent decision-making and survival based on one’s interactions with their environment.
 This pattern of development was important as an evolutionary advantage for animal species across different orders and classes.
 Over the course of evolutionary history, as organisms developed, the sensory organs tended to accumulate nearer to the sensory organs, as they had receptors for the nervous system.
-Remember, evolutionary might seem complex, but it is also pragmatic and logical in most situations.
+Remember, evolutionary history might seem complex, but it is also pragmatic and logical in most situations.

 How Significant Was Cephalization?